Ranjithade/YouTubeAnalysis/README.md

 3. Json Formater to validate the output that we get from the code we execute.

 Other libraries to support our python code.
-- googleapiclient.discovery
-pip install google-api-python-client
--pandas
-pip install pandas
+1.googleapiclient.discovery: pip install google-api-python-client 2.pandas: pip install pandas
--seaborn
-pip install seaborn
+3.seaborn: pip install seaborn
--matplotlib
-pip install matplotlib
+4.matplotlib: pip install matplotlib